 Your Initial Consultation

 To determine your candidacy, Dr. Markham will perform a thorough oral examination, carefully assessing the health of your teeth, gums, and surrounding structures.
 Digital x-rays will also be taken to evaluate the health of the bone around the teeth.
 Dr. Markham will discuss your dental concerns with you in detail, and design a customized treatment plan to address your unique situation.

 Receiving a Dental Bridge

 Before placing a dental bridge, the teeth on either side of the space must be slightly reduced.
 By doing this, they can serve as anchors – or abutments – for your new restoration.
-Once the teeth have been prepared, digital impressions will be taken.
-Our CAD/CAM technology allows qualifying patients to receive their final bridge on the same day.
+Once the teeth have been prepared, digital impressions will be taken and electronically sent to the lab.

 Once your bridge is fabricated, Dr. Markham will try it in and make any necessary adjustments.
 Finally, your restoration will be bonded into place with a high-grade dental cement.

 At Maidu Dental, we also offer implant-supported bridges.
 Similar to traditional bridges, these restorations are attached to dental implants instead of your neighboring teeth.
 Implant-supported bridges are an excellent way to preserve your natural bone, as implants prevent bone degradation over time.
 They are also longer-lasting; while conventional bridges last up to 15 years, their implant-supported counterparts can last a lifetime with proper care.

 Whether you choose a traditional or implant-supported bridge, your restoration can be maintained through routine preventative care.
 It is important to brush at least twice per day and floss at least once per day.
 Some patients find that floss threaders or interproximal brushes are especially helpful for cleaning around bridges.
 Our team can help you develop an at-home regimen that will work for you.